In broad daylight, on an open county road last June, Gerald Williams, age 58, of Lenox, Iowa, was killed when a car struck him riding his bike.

 In the tall grass the biker, Williams, lay dead.

 The driver went to court.
-There was an investigation and legal proceedings.
+An investigation and legal proceedings followed.
 In the end, announced this week in regional newspapers and a press release from the Lenox Police, a fine for the woman, Jessica May Brown, was assigned at only $500.

 There’s been an uproar in the community.
 “That’s all she gets for taking a man’s life and then leaving the scene and telling people she thought she hit a deer?” said a commenter on the Lenox Iowa Police Department Facebook page.
 “That’s pathetic and they should make her pay the price for the crime.”